Individual Therapy and Couples Counselling

 Finding the right therapist

-A strong therapeutic relationship is central to meaningful change.
+A strong therapeutic relationship is key to meaningful change.
 It’s important that you feel a sense of trust and safety, with space for that trust to grow over time.
 By reflecting on the process within our sessions, we can make adjustments as needed and strengthen the “working alliance”, creating a supportive and empathic space for the work to unfold.

 While much of my experience is working with gay men, I work with clients of all identities and backgrounds.
 Having shared lived experience is not a guarantee of a good therapeutic relationship, and not all gay men share the same experience; sometimes “sameness” helps in the therapy room as there may be areas of your life you don’t want to explain, at other times you may want the “difference” of another perspective from someone with another experience to your own.
 This can also evolve during the course of the work.